2110CapstoneProject/not-fur-gotten-fe/README.md

 ## FUTURE FEATURES
 In the future, we would want to:
 - Having a login feature, one for the re-homer, and then one for the user who wants to adopt a pet.
-- Add a delete feature to the applications page
+- Add a delete feature to the applications page.
 - When a re-homer chooses which application they want to follow through on, and then chooses the new owner/home, an administrative feature which removes the newly re-homed pet from the list of pets available for adoption.
+- Make the application mobile responsive.

 ## TECHNOLOGIES USED